 Recommended: subscribe to and install IPVanish VPN on Firestick

 As of August 2017, the IPVanish app is now available on the Fire TV and Fire TV Stick’s default app store.
-If you have an IPVanish subscription and a 2nd-generation Fire TV Stick or later, here’s how to get it up and running:
+If you have an IPVanish subscription and a 2nd-generation Fire TV Stick or later, here’s how to install a VPN on Amazon Fire Stick or Fire TV:

 - Starting from the home screen, go to Apps > Categories > Utility or run a search for “VPN”